 - Develop items for the Annual Update Self-Assessment of Medical Knowledge modules.

-- Determine the composition of a final published Medical Knowledge module in each discipline each year.
+- Determine the composition of a final published Medical Knowledge module in Internal Medicine and Hospital Medicine each year.

 - Maintain the questions published in ABIM Medical Knowledge modules over time.